mozilla/janus-plugin-sfu/README.md

 [See here for API documentation on how to communicate with the plugin.](docs/api.md)

-We're hanging around in the [WebVR Slack](https://webvr-slack.herokuapp.com/) #social channel if you have any questions or want to chat.
-PRs and GitHub issues also welcome.
+PRs and GitHub issues are welcome.

 ### How do I use this?

 This is a plugin for Janus, so you'll need to install and run Janus first.
 The [installation instructions on GitHub](https://github.com/meetecho/janus-gateway#dependencies) are canonical.
-It's currently only compatible with recent master builds of Janus -- when Janus 0.4.0 is released, that will do.
+It's compatible with versions of Janus more recent than 0.4.0.

 This plugin should be compatible with any OS that can run Janus; that includes Linux, OS X, and Windows via WSL.
-If you're on Ubuntu, don't install the version from your package manager -- that one has no WebRTC data channel support, so it won't work.
-If that stresses you out, you can try running `scripts/setup-and-run-janus.sh`, which will compile and install Janus and its dependencies for you.
+If you use a version from a package manager, you might want to check to make sure it has data channel support, which is a compile-time option.
+(Debian and Ubuntu have it.)
+Alternatively, you can try running `scripts/setup-and-run-janus.sh`, which will compile and install Janus and its dependencies for you.

 ## Dependencies